Architecture, engineering, and construction firms (AEC) can use content marketing and other digital strategies to drive new leads.

-Buyers for AEC services are serious businesspeople who are more likely to focus on vendor booths at trade shows than on the latest influencers on Twitter.
+Buyers for AEC services are serious businesspeople who are more likely to focus on vendor booths at trade shows and respond to government RFPs than to pay attention to the latest influencers on Twitter.
 They’re not the types of leads you’re likely to find by simply setting up a Facebook page or publishing photos on Instagram every day.
-But digital marketing is considerably cheaper than sponsoring an expo booth, and your audience can be found there.
-You just need to know where to look.
+But digital marketing is considerably cheaper than sponsoring a construction industry expo booth, and your audience can be found there.
+You just need to build the right digital marketing strategy.

-That sets up our challenge: how to you successfully drive qualified leads from digital marketing efforts for AEC industries?
+That sets up our challenge: how do you successfully drive qualified leads from digital marketing efforts for AEC industries?

-Here are some ways to leverage online resources to boost your niche audience and build trust among current and prospective clients.
+Here are some ways for AEC marketers to leverage digital marketing and content marketing to boost your niche audience and build trust among current and prospective clients.

 Prospective clients are out there looking for you—but how can you ensure that they land in the right place?

-Opt-in content resources, such as ebooks and white papers, can help you generate new leads.
-Make sure to include a CTA at the end of your blog content to encourage readers to opt in to a gated resource.
+Opt-in content resources, such as ebooks and white papers, can help you generate new leads, so plan them into your marketing program as well.
+Make sure to include a CTA at the end of your blog content to encourage readers to opt-in to a gated resource.
 That means, even if the reader isn’t ready to strike a deal yet, she’ll have your company top of mind (and top of inbox) when the time comes.